altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "Then don’t gallop too fast."<br/>
 He was ignored.<br/>
 As the shaking was too intense, Regis was almost thrown off a few times.<br/>
-— I will definitely die if I fell off the horse, right?
+— I will definitely die if I fell off the horse, right?<br/>
 He started imagining what the world after death would be like.
 There probably weren’t any books in heaven.
 The thought of that spurred his courage to do live on.<br/>
 He couldn’t die before reading that book.
 Be it a part of an incomplete series, or new works slated for release.<br/>
-Eric shouted:
+Eric shouted:<br/>
 "Sir Regis, the unit to our rear is being attacked!"<br/>
 "Please hurry!"<br/>
 That was all he could say.<br/>